alexconerly/School_District_Analysis/README.md

    ![](Resources/school_summary_df_original.png)

 - When the DataFrame included the rows for the 9th graders but their test scores were replaced with NaN values, their percentages for reading, math, and overall passing were in the range of the 60s.
-This is because the total students in the data remained at 39,170, just as before the NaN values were introduced, but their values were no longer counted, resulting in a much lower percentage.
+This is because the total students in the data remained at 39,170 for this calculation, just as before the NaN values were introduced, but their values were no longer counted, resulting in a much lower percentage.
 This can be seen by the following dataframe screenshot:

     ![](Resources/school_sum_NAN_60.png)